 - First of all, the best time of year to introduce new ducks is in the fall.
-Their mating season, however, happens to be when most people want to introduce new ducks.
-Spring and summer.
-That, also, is when hatcheries sell ducklings.
+Their mating season, however, happens to be when most people want to introduce new ducks: spring and summer.
+That is also when hatcheries sell ducklings.

 The reason mating season isn’t a great time to bring in new ducks and ducklings is because the drake, or male duck, tends to be more aggressive during this time.
 Female ducks can also get more assertive, but it isn’t to the same degree as males.